 Much conflicting information circulates about how long you can keep and drive a UK registered car in Spain.
-Even the authorities themselves seem to be confused giving different responses.
+Even the authorities themselves seem to be confused and give differing responses.

 Contrary to popular belief that a UK registered car (or other vehicle), can only kept and legally be driven in Spain for 6 months, the actual length of time will ultimately be dictated by the following: